Collinformatics/AudioTranscription/README.md

         path = /yourPath/AppData/Local/Programs/Python/Python313/python.exe

+Create a venv in the java envionment:

+- Go back to the Java IDE, and open a new terminal shell.

-Open a new terminal shell in the Intellij IDE, and use the following command to create a virtual envrionment (venv) for python scripts with the path we just found:
+  Use the following command to create a virtual envrionment (venv) for python scripts with the path we just found:

       /yourPath/AppData/Local/Programs/Python/Python313/python.exe -m venv venv